 Why the name Price!pinx?Originally I wanted to use the word "ping" in the name since we are "pinging" the retailer's website for the price but the domain name was not available.
 Therefore I chose "pinx" since it sounds fun and still represents what we're doing.
 The "!" is the name is just for fun and gives the "pinx" more power.
 When requesting a price drop alert you're creating a !pinx.

 About the person behind Price!pinxAs mentioned above, my name is Gerhard and truly love programming - it is so rewarding.
 When I was 10 or so my neighbor's dad got a Commodore 64 and introduced us to computers and programming.
 I was absolutely fascinated by the world of bits and bytes and a year later I got my own C64.
 I taught myself BASIC and Assembler and spent all my free time coding (and playing computer games).

 At age 15 I sold my first computer game to a computer magazine which was published with a 5 1/4 floppy disc.
 The following year my second sale was a development environment for Assembler and it was also published in that magazine on a floppy disc.

 But a year later my interest in computers faded a little as I discovered skateboarding and other things.
 Then in college I programmed a lot of mathematical algorithms and naturally after college I started a job as a software programmer.

 In 2000 I moved from Germany to San Francisco to join a startup company.
-I my free time I started to development my own stuff on the side again: games, websites, and tools.
+In my free time I started to develop my own stuff on the side again: games, websites, and tools.

 Now my wife Judy and I live in Los Angeles.